top of page

 The Role of Cortisol

-One key player in the link between stress and weight gain is cortisol, a hormone your body produces in response to stress.
+One key factor in the link between stress and weight gain is cortisol, a hormone your body produces in response to stress.
 Chronic stress can lead to high levels of cortisol, which in turn can contribute to weight gain by increasing your appetite.
 Elevated levels of cortisol are also associated with a particular preference for high-fat and high-sugar foods.

 High cortisol levels have been associated with increased abdominal fat storage due to its effects on metabolism and fat distribution.
 This can counteract your weight loss efforts, especially since losing belly fat is a common goal.